-The Village Subarea Planning elements for each Village Subarea shall be submitted a minimum of 30 calendar days prior to any development plan or plat submittal within that Village Subarea unless administratively waived by the Planning Director, or unless the Town adopts alternative submittal and review periods that are applicable to the Village Subarea Planning process in accordance with State law.
+The Village Subarea Refinements for each Village Subarea shall be submitted a minimum of 30 calendar days prior to any development plan or plat submittal within that Village Subarea unless the Planning Director determines that a shorter time period is appropriate, or unless the Town adopts alternative submittal and review periods in accordance with State law.

-In order to determine the precise submittal requirements for each Village Subarea Planning element, prior to the preparation and submittal, a Pre-Application Meeting shall be conducted with the applicant, the Planning Director and other Town staff the Planning Director deems necessary.
+In order to determine the precise submittal requirements for each Village Subarea Refinement element, prior to the preparation and submittal, a Pre-Application Meeting shall be conducted with the applicant, the Planning Director, the Town Engineer and other Town staff the Planning Director deems appropriate.
 The purpose of this meeting is to review the request and identify the specific submittal requirements that will apply to that particular Village Subarea.

-Below is a comprehensive list of all the Village Subarea Planning elements that may be included in the required submittal.
-At the Pre-Application Meeting, the checklist below will be evaluated to determine which elements apply and shall be included in the Village Subarea Planning process.
+Below is a comprehensive list of all the Village Subarea Refinement elements that may be included in the required submittal.
+At the Pre-Application Meeting, the checklist below will be evaluated to determine which elements apply and shall be included in the Village Subarea Refinement process.
 Not all items on the checklist may be necessary or pertinent for each Village Subarea.
 (For example, the Development Density provisions that require a projection and distribution of residential units will not be required for Village Subarea 15, Campus Park Industrial, as no residential development is permitted within this Village Subarea).
-Further, there may be additional information or materials not specifically defined below that both the applicant and Planning Director/Town Engineer believe is pertinent and necessary to be included with the Village Subarea Plan in order to demonstrate conformance with the Specific Plan.
+Further, there may be additional information or materials not specifically defined below that both the applicant and Planning Director/Town Engineer believe are pertinent and necessary to be included with the Village Subarea Refinement elements in order to demonstrate conformance with the Specific Plan and the Engineering Master Plans.

-The Planning Director, in consultation with other Town staff, at his/her discretion, has the authority to delete checklist items and to require additional information/materials to be submitted during the Village Subarea Planning process.
-If the Town staff requires additional information/materials that the applicant believes are not appropriate or necessary to be submitted in the Village Subarea Planning process, the applicant may file an administrative appeal of the requirements to the Town Manager.
-The Town Manager decision shall be final.
-Once the checklist is confirmed, each item identified shall be provided in the Village Subarea Planning elements submitted to the Town for review and acceptance.
+The Planning Director, in consultation with the Town Engineer and other Town staff, at his/her discretion, has the authority to delete checklist items and to require additional information/materials to be submitted during the Village Subarea Refinement process.
+If the Town staff requires additional information/materials that the applicant believes are not appropriate or necessary to be submitted in the Village Subarea Refinement process, the applicant may file an administrative appeal of the requirements to the Town Manager.
+The Town Manager's decision shall be final.
+Once the checklist is confirmed, each item identified shall be provided in the Village Subarea Refinement elements submitted to the Town for review and acceptance.

-Below is the checklist of items that shall be included in the various Village Subarea Planning elements, unless modified pursuant to the process defined above:
+The checklist items below shall be included in the various Village Subarea Refinement elements, unless modified pursuant to the process described above: